go-irc/irc/README.md

 All development happens on the `master` branch and when features are considered stable enough, a new release will be tagged.

-As a result of this, there are multiple import locations.

-* `gopkg.in/irc.v2` should be used to develop against the commits tagged as stable
+* `gopkg.in/irc.v3` should be used to develop against the commits tagged as stable
-* `github.com/go-irc/irc` should be used to develop against the master branch
+* In previous versions, `github.com/go-irc/irc` used to be able to be used to develop against the master branch but module support in go seems to have broken this.

 ## Development